cyocum/cyocum.github.io/_posts/2020-06-13-IrishGen-RDF-Linked-Data-Semantic-Web.md

 The third line is the object of the RDF statement.
 This is the effect that applying the predicate will have on the subject.
-In some cases this can be as simple as giving the subject a static label (such as given the proper nominal of their forename) and in more complex cases can involve other subjects elsewhere defined on the web.
+In some cases this can be as simple as giving the subject a static label (such as given the proper nominative of their forename) and in more complex cases can involve other subjects elsewhere defined on the web.

-The effect of these four statements when translated into English is "In LL, Flaithbertach is a person".
+The effect of these four statements above when translated into English is "In LL, Flaithbertach is a person".
 While this might seem trite in English, it is very important to distinguish Flaithbertach from any other kind of thing that may exist on the web.